Shilpa-Kancharla/machine-learning-tutorials/Classification/README.md

 - Unfortunately, this coding implies an ordering on the outcomes, putting drug overdose between stroke and epileptic seizure.
 - In practice, there is no particular reason that this needs to be the case and one could choose any other equally reasonable coding.

+### 0-1 Loss & Optimal Classifier

+- A natural loss function for categorical data is the 0-1 loss function which counts how many cases are classified incorrectly.
+- As in the setting of linear regression, in general we want to estimate a function that gives the smallest 0-1 loss.
+- Using this loss function, a good classifier is one for the test error is minimized.
+- It turns out that the test error based on 0-1 loss is minimized by if we assign each observation to the most likely cases, given its predictor values P(Y = k | X = x_0).
+This is known as the **Bayes classifier**.
+In general, we cannot use this unless we know the joint probability distribution.
+  - We can also get the Bayes error rate, which is the lowest test error we can get.

 ## High Dimensional Classification
 - Classification using linear regression